grafana/agent/docs/sources/flow/reference/components/loki.source.gcplog.md

 ### push block

-The `push` block defines the configuration of the HTTP server to receive push requests from GCP's Pub/Sub servers.
+The `push` block defines the configuration of the HTTP server that receives push requests from GCP's Pub/Sub servers.

 The following arguments can be used to configure the `push` block.
 Any omitted